Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

     amplitude.getInstance().setUserId(userId);
     ```

-### EU Data Residency
+### EU data residency

 Beginning with version 8.9.0, you can configure the server zone after initializing the client for sending data to Amplitude's EU servers.
 The SDK sends data based on the server zone if it's set.
  The server zone config supports dynamic configuration as well.

-For previous versions, you need to configure the `apiEndpoint` property after initializing the client.
+For earlier versions, you need to configure the `apiEndpoint` property after initializing the client.

 !!!note
-    For EU data residency, the project must be set up inside Amplitude EU.
+    For EU data residency, set up the project inside Amplitude EU.
 You must initialize the SDK with the API key from Amplitude EU.

 ```js
 // For versions starting from 8.9.0